 What every best Fire Pits & Patio Heaters has:

 Decent capacity.
 As the name suggests, the Big Sky Stars & Moons Fire Pit has crescent moon- and star-shaped cutouts that reveal the flames, a feature that owners love.
-Although the Landmann 28335 is not as large as the Red Ember Bronze Crossweave (Est. $170), owners say it is still deep enough to get a good blaze going.
-This review covers the 12.5-inch deep version, there is a smaller, 10-inch deep version available as well.
+Although the 23.5-inch Landmann 28345 is not as large as the Red Ember Bronze Crossweave Firebowl Fire Pit, owners say it is still deep enough to get a good blaze going.
+This review covers the fire pit in black, but it is also available with a Georgia clay finish and in a shallower 10-inch deep version.
 Most owners seem to use the Landmann fire pit more for entertainment than for warmth, but those who mention its heat output call it toasty.
 Keep in mind that any heat output will depend on the size of the fire you build.

-The Landmann 28335 Big Sky Stars & Moons Fire Pit gets great feedback at Amazon.com, with 4.6 stars overall from more than 305 users (though some of that feedback is for the 10-inch deep version).
+The Landmann 28345 Big Sky Stars & Moons Fire Pit in black gets great feedback at Amazon.com, with 4.5 stars overall from nearly 380 users.
 Owners say it looks great and is fun to use.
-Their main complaint is that the finish wears off and that rust can set in.
-Elsewhere on Amazon.com, the Landmann Big Sky Stars and Moons Fire pit in black receives a rating of 4.7 stars following more than 260 reviews, while the Landmann Big Sky Fire Pit, Wildlife, in either clay or black, enjoys a 4.7 star rating based on 335 reviews.
+Their main complaint is that that rust can set in if the fire pit is left exposed to the elements between uses.
+Elsewhere on Amazon.com, the Landmann Big Sky Stars and Moons Fire pit in Georgia clay receives a rating of 4.6 stars following nearly 325 reviews covering both the 12.5-inch and 10-inch deep versions, while the Landmann Big Sky Fire Pit, Wildlife, in either clay or black, enjoys a 4.7 star rating based on 390 reviews.

-There are nearly 20 reviews for the Landmann Big Sky Stars & Moons Fire Pit at Hayneedle.com, where it earns 4.5 stars out of 5.
+There are more than 30 reviews for the Georgia clay version of the Landmann Big Sky Stars & Moons Fire Pit at Hayneedle.com, where it earns 4.7 stars out of 5.
 Users praise its looks, value and easy assembly.
 All reviews here are 4 stars or greater.